uofu-emb/rtos/labs/0.environment/README.md

     1. In the terminal, run `pio boards 446`
     1. Find the id for the ST Nucleo F446RE.
 We will pass this as an argument to the project init task
 1. Create a directory for your project and open the new directory. `mkdir my_project; cd my_project`
-1. Once inside that directory, run `pio project init --board nucleo_f446re --project-option "framework=zephyr"`
+1. Once inside that directory, run `pio project init --board nucleo_f446re --project-option "framework=zephyr" --project-option "test_framework=unity"`
     1. This sets up the project with the correct board, the STM32 platform, and the Zephyr RTOS framework. https://docs.platformio.org/en/latest/core/userguide/project/cmd_init.html#cmd-project-init
 1. Read the output from the init command and identify the function of the different directories and files.